Beginner’s Complete Gym Guide (2026)

 Remember: You don't need to transform overnight.
 Progress comes from consistent small steps.

-I offer 1:1 support and a free neurodivergent-friendly fitness group where you can ask questions, share wins, and get honest advice without judgement.
-Come say hi; you don’t have to figure it all out alone.
+I offer 1:1 support and a free neurodivergent-friendly fitness community where you can ask questions, share wins, and get honest advice without judgment.

 Take action today: Choose one gym to visit this week.
 You don't need to commit to a membership yet; just take that first step through the door.